bradsharris/bradsharris.github.io/index.md

 I'm currently a Postdoctoral Researcher at the Pacific Northwest National Lab in the Chemical Physics Theory Team.

-I specialize applying multiscale molecular models to address problems in materials assembly, structure prediction, and biological systems.
+I specialize in applying multiscale molecular models to address problems in materials assembly, structure prediction, and biological systems.

 ### 🔗 Academic Profiles